Frequently asked Oracle Forms and Reports Interview Questions:

 - Mailing Labels Reports

 Q #12) What is an implicit anchor and how is it a different form explicit anchor in a report builder?

 During runtime, an implicit anchor will be generated by the Oracle Forms Builder for each layout object, which is not holding an explicit anchor.
-Implicit anchor will be created during runtime of a report while explicit anchors are created by a user explicitly.
+The implicit anchor will be created during the runtime of a report while explicit anchors are created by a user explicitly.

 Q #13) Name the different triggers supported by Oracle Reports and their firing order.